ybai62868/OpenCL_Xilinx-Intel_HeteroCL/docs/INSTALL.md

 git clone https://github.com/ybai62868/lab_digitrec_aws.git
 ```

-**Note:** If your folder structure is different, you may need to change the correpsonding paths in some files.
+**Note:** The default location for this repo is `/home/centos/src/project_data/lab_digitrec_aws` in AWS.
+If your folder structure is different, you may need to change the correpsonding paths in some files.
 But I recommend you use this structure.

 ```
 lab_digitrec_aws